gwn/minitodo/README.md

 was considering switching to [taskwarrior][1] / [bug][2] / plain text
 files  for my task management needs.

-The problem is that Taskwarrior is a bit too complicated for my tastes, and also not much friendly to non-tech people.
-While bug and plain text files do not have all the features I need.
+The problem is that Taskwarrior is a bit too complicated for my tastes,
+and also not much friendly to non-tech people.
+While bug and plain text
+files do not have all the features I need.

 So I thought why not invent yet another task manager myself??

+## Status

+While being a (barely) working prototype; this is a work in progress,
+and is still in alpha phase.

 ### Installation